 Click the request to open it.
 In the Parameters, select body – you will see the email and password parameter fields you specified.
 Bind them to the text fields on the page by clicking and dragging them onto the relevant Elements on the Canvas, or clicking each field and making a selection.

-Open the request Events and Manage the 200 Event.
+Open the request Events and add an Action to the 200 Event.

 Add a Set Value Action, setting the token Device Variable you created to the token returned from the API, via the Event Data.